maitrix-org/llm-reasoners/README.md

 ![Alt text](images/mcts_animation.gif)

 ## Quick Tour
-Let's go through the code of reasoning over the Blocksworld domain.
-Note that the code is simplified for demonstration (check [this](https://github.com/Ber666/llm-reasoners/tree/main/examples/rap_blocksworld) for actual experiments).
+Let's go through the code of reasoning over Blocksworld problems.
+Note that the code is simplified for demonstration (check [here](https://github.com/Ber666/llm-reasoners/tree/main/examples/rap_blocksworld) for full experiment code).

-The first step is to define the world model: you will set up an initial state given a question in `init_state`, judge whether a state is terminal in `is_terminal`, and most importantly, define the world dynamic with `step`:
+The first step is to define the world model: you will set up an initial state given a question in `init_state`, judge whether a state is terminal in `is_terminal`, and most importantly, define the world dynamics with `step`:
 ```python
 from typing import NamedTuple
 import utils